How-To Guides | Ozonator Installation - Spa Ozone

 • Connect only to a properly grounded, GFCI-protected power source.
 Do not bury cord.

-• The ozone generator is to be located with a looped supply hose (Hartford loop) above the water level.
+• Install the ozone generator with a looped air supply hose (Hartford loop) above the water level.
 Make sure the check valve is properly installed, and oriented in the correct direction.

-• Make sure the ozonator voltage specification of your ozonator matches the voltage of your equipment system's ozonator circuit.
+• Make sure ozonator voltage matches the system's ozonator circuit output voltage.
 Most systems use 120V, but many operate at 240V.